SamirSengupta/SamirSengupta/README.md

 ### Image Classification On White Blood Cells

-- **DescriptionNLP project that involves analyzing sentiment trends on Twitter data to gain insights into public opinions on various topics.
+- **Description**: Image segregation based on patterns is a task that involves categorizing images into distinct groups based on the visual patterns they exhibit.
 - **Tech Stack**: Deep Learning, Image Classificaion, Convolutional Neural Network, Gradio, Machine Learning

 ## Contact